michaelgroves90/CV-1/README.md

 ## Hobbies & Other Interests

 The pub is often where you will find me, engaging in conversation with friends and enjoying a few gins.
-I am a keen reader, enjoying such subjects as Economics, Philosophy, Politcal Theory.
-I also love science fiction and fantasy novels.
+I am a keen reader, enjoying such subjects as Economics, Philosophy, and Political Theory.
+I also love science fiction and fantasy novels. <br>
-Strategy games (chess, computer games)
+Strategy games (chess, computer games) <br>
 I still ocassionally write music and enjoy production and sound design.